aquarial/urbit-lfs-filehosting/data/client.md

 ### How to install

-#### Create a moon
+#### Create a moon (not strictly necessary)

-Since the project isn't stable yet, you should use a moon instead of your normal ship.
-In the dojo terminal run the following command:
+You can install/uninstall the app with software distribution, so it's less necessary to use a moon nowadays.

+However if you choose to, here are some notes:

 ```
 ~your-ship:dojo> |moon